 The Head of Inclusion and SENCO advise on all matters to do with specific educational needs.
-The Inclusion Team aims to be a whole-school resource that covers an ever-changing, diverse set of needs.
-Teaching and support staff will receive information, guidance, and training on the Inclusion Policy and on meeting the individual needs of pupils.
+The Inclusion team aims to be a whole-school resource that covers an ever-changing, diverse set of needs.
+Teaching and support staff will receive information, guidance and training on the Inclusion Policy and on meeting the individual needs of pupils.

 The Department is issued with an annual budget for basic materials and training.
 The Campus Operations Manager is responsible for any physical adjustments required to accommodate the needs of pupils.
-Our staff are our main resource, and in some instances a charge is made by the College for our services, such as in-class additional support.